marcelofernandez/terraform_challenge/README.md

-# Terraform Architecture - Flugel.it interview test
+# Terraform Architecture - Flugel.it interview challenge

-## Interview Test main description:
+## Interview challenge main description:
  - Creates a new EC2 instance
  - Creates a SG which only allows incoming SSH traffic.
  - Creates an S3 bucket [WIP]
  - Every resource has Name = 'Flugel' and Owner = 'InfraTeam' tag names.
- - Terratest script
+ - Terratest script included

 ## TODO:
  - Create the EC2 instance in a new VPC (ATM this script uses default VPC).